Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

-In this Letter, we show that in the deterministic limit $\pp \rightarrow 1$, the simple one-dimensional NS model~\cite{NS} of traffic flow does exhibit a true dynamical phase transition.
-We apply concepts normally used for glasses, such as dynamic correlation functions and susceptibilities~\cite{biroli} to show that in the deterministic limit, the maximum correlation length and time diverge, analogous to the dynamic transition in KCMs at $T \rightarrow 0$.
-These relatively simple stochastic dynamical systems allow for a direct comparison of dynamic arrest in different dimensions.
-We identify observables in traffic which behave similarly and which relate to each other in the same way as in glasses.
-This signals some degree of universality in dynamic arrest.
+We consider the deterministic limit $\pp \rightarrow 1$ where cars tend to decelerate, and show that the NS model~\cite{NS} exhibits a non-trivial dynamical phase transition from free flow to coexisting free flow and jammed traffic.
+By applying dynamic correlation functions and susceptibilities normally used for glasses~\cite{biroli}, we show that at the onset of dynamic phase coexistence, the maximum correlation length and time diverge, analogous to the dynamic transition in KCMs at $T \rightarrow 0$.
+These simple stochastic dynamical systems allow for a direct comparison of dynamic arrest in different dimensions.
+We identify observables in traffic that behave similarly and that relate to each other in the same way as in glasses.
+This signals some degree of universality of the dynamic arrest.

-The NS model simulates traffic flow on discrete space and time.
+The NS model simulates traffic flow in discrete space and time.
 A fixed number of cars with average density $\rho$ per lattice site are positioned on a one-dimensional lattice with periodic boundary conditions.
 The cars have integer velocities $v_i$ between 0 and some maximum velocity $v_\mathrm{max}$.
 The dynamics is given by the following update rules applied in parallel to all cars: All cars $i$ with velocity $v_i < v_\mathrm{max}$ accelerate by 1.
 Next, the kinetic constraint is applied, so that, if the distance of car $i$ to the next car $d_i < v_i$, then car $i$ decelerates to $d_i$.
 With probability $\pp$, a car reduces its velocity by 1.
-This parameter is the only source of stochasticity in the system and controls the fluctuations of the velocities of cars.
+This parameter is the only source of stochasticity in the system and controls the velocity fluctuations.
 Finally, all cars move along the road by $v_i$ lattice sites.
+In our simulations, we have propagated $2^{14}=16384$ cars under periodic boundary conditions.
+Near $p=1$, where averages converge slowly, a steady state was produced by propagating the system for $5\times 10^7$ time steps.
+Averages were calculated over a further $5\times 10^8$ time steps.